Mohammad Nabi: Other leagues

 In September 2018, he was named in Balkh's squad in the first edition of the Afghanistan Premier League tournament.

 Nabi played for Leicestershire County Cricket Club in the 2018 t20 Blast.
-In a match against Lancashire he scored 86 runs from 32 balls to help secure a five wicket victory for the side.
+In a match against Lancashire he scored 86 runs from 32 balls to help secure a five wicket victory for the team.
 In February 2019, he signed to play for Kent County Cricket Club in the 2019 edition of the competition.
 In November 2019, he once again signed to play for Kent, for the 2020 t20 Blast in England.

 Nabi played for the Melbourne Renegades in the 2017–18 and 2018–19 Big Bash League seasons.
 In December 2018 he hit the winning runs against the defending champions Adelaide Strikers after a 94 run unbeaten partnership with Dan Christian.

 In July 2020, he was named in the St Lucia Zouks squad for the 2020 Caribbean Premier League.
 On 27 August 2020, in the match against the St Kitts & Nevis Patriots, Nabi took his first five-wicket haul in a T20 match.